-An AF\INET address family socket can use only then IPv4 stack.
+An AF_INET address family socket uses only the IPv4 stack, whereas an AF_INET6 address family socket is somewhat similar to a socket in Java, it can use both IPv4 and IPv6 stacks.

-An AF\INET6 address family socket is somewhat similar to a socket in Java, it can use both IPv4 and IPv6 stacks.
-However, this address family sockets are not available in a single stack IPv4 node, in that case an AF\INET address family socket is still required.
+Mind however than AF_INET6 address family sockets are not available in a single stack IPv4 node, in that case, an AF_INET address family socket is the only available option.

-Unlike with Java, where socket addresses are handled through the InetAddress class that can hold both IPv4 and IPv6 addresses, in C, AF\INET6 sockets can handle IPv6 addresses only, and likewise, AF\INET sockets can handle IPv4 addresses only.
+Unlike with Java, where socket addresses are handled through the InetAddress class that supports both IPv4 and IPv6 addresses, in C, AF_INET6 sockets can handle IPv6 addresses only, and likewise, AF_INET sockets can handle IPv4 addresses only.

-Even though supporting IPv6 addresses only, an AF\INET6 socket is yet able to handle IPv4 addresses, as well, by using IPv4-mapped addresses.
+Even though supporting IPv6 addresses only, an AF_INET6 socket is yet able to handle IPv4 addresses, as well.
+This is achieved by using IPv4-mapped addresses.